 - Bathrooms were not designed for you either.

 There are so many problems with college bathrooms, some of which are unique to colleges and others which you probably encounter in many bathrooms.
 The universal problem is when you stand up in a bathroom stall and you’re so tall everyone else in the bathroom can see you and recognize you.
 You also constantly have to bend down just to see your reflection in a mirror because on most mirrors your head would be above it.
 In college, the showers are almost always too small, and the shower head never ends up above your head.

 - Everyone thinks you’re an athlete.

 If you could get a dollar for every time someone asked if you play basketball, you’d be rich.
 When you’re tall, everyone assumes you’re an athlete, specifically basketball or volleyball.
-Laura Denley, an educator at Assignment Online and Dissertation Writing Services, explains that “some tall people like to relax and not do sports just as much as some shorter people.
-It gets old quickly always being asked about sports especially when it’s not an interest.”
+Some tall people like to relax and not do sports just as much as some shorter people.
+It gets old quickly always being asked about sports especially when it’s not an interest.

 - It’s hard to find clothes that fit well.

 Shopping for clothes is always a struggle because everything is too short or too wide, especially when buying jeans or dresses.
 When you do find something that fits well it usually needs to be hemmed at the ankles.

 Furniture corners always seem to be in the way even when you’re careful, or cupboard doors that are left open.
 Also, when it’s raining and you’re walking to class, there’s always someone that ends up hitting you in the forehead with their umbrella.